tum-pbs/pbdl-book/physgrad-nn.md

 We then have $\frac{\partial L}{\partial y} = y - y^*$ and $\frac{\partial^2 L}{\partial y^2} = 1$.
 Using equation {eq}`quasi-newton-update`, we get $\Delta y = \eta \cdot (y^* - y)$ which can be computed right away, without evaluating any additional Hessian matrices.

-Once $\Delta y$ is determined, the gradient can be backpropagated to earlier time steps using the inverse simulator $\mathcal P^{-1}$.
+Once $\Delta y$ is determined, the gradient can be backpropagated to $x$, e.g. an earlier time, using the inverse simulator $\mathcal P^{-1}$.
 We've already used this combination of a Newton step for the loss and an inverse simulator for the PDE in {doc}`physgrad-comparison`.

-The loss here acts as a _proxy_ to embed the update from the inverse simulator into the network training pipeline.
+The loss in $x$ here acts as a _proxy_ to embed the update from the inverse simulator into the network training pipeline.
 It is not to be confused with a traditional supervised loss in $x$ space.
 Due to the dependency of $\mathcal P^{-1}$ on the prediction $y$, it does not average multiple modes of solutions in $x$.
 To demonstrate this, consider the case that GD is being used as solver for the inverse simulation.
 Then the total loss is purely defined in $y$ space, reducing to a regular first-order optimization.

-Hence, the proxy loss function simply connects the computational graphs of inverse physics and NN for backpropagation.
+Hence, to summarize with SIPs we employ a trivial Newton step for the loss in $y$, and a proxy $L^2$ loss in $x$ that connects the computational graphs of inverse physics and NN for backpropagation.

 ## Iterations and time dependence